The Invasion (professional wrestling): Perceived weakness of The Alliance

-Overemphasis on the McMahons
+Focus on the McMahons

-The Invasion storyline was presented with a backdrop of a McMahon feud.
+The Invasion storyline was presented with a backdrop of a McMahon family feud.
 In the storyline, the WWF was owned by Vince McMahon, WCW was owned by Shane McMahon, and ECW was owned by Stephanie McMahon.
-Although the feud did not center completely around the McMahons, the family feud storyline had been done many times before.
-In addition to this, the Steve Austin versus Vince McMahon feud was to start again when Vince McMahon hit Austin in the back of the head with a chair at No Mercy.
+Although the feud did not center completely around the McMahons, the family feud storyline had been done many times before on WWF programming and was viewed as "tainting" the Invasion angle.
+The McMahons allegedly got more airtime than the WCW and ECW wrestlers did during the course of the storyline.

+In addition to this, the Steve Austin versus Vince McMahon feud, which had already been the most prominent storyline in the WWF during the Attitude Era, comprised much of the Invasion storyline.
+Many critics felt that this storyline was "played out" and hurt the uniqueness of The Invasion.

 As stated by a SLAM!
-Wrestling synopsis of No Mercy: For fans who didn't catch it the fifth, tenth or twentieth time they've run the angle, "Stone Cold" Steve Austin and Vince McMahon are about to feud once again...
+Wrestling synopsis of No Mercy, a pay-per-view that occurred during the Invasion storyline: For fans who didn't catch it the fifth, tenth or twentieth time they've run the angle, "Stone Cold" Steve Austin and Vince McMahon are about to feud once again...
 First up was Vincent McMahon labelling Austin with a steel chair as he was waiting to put a dazed RVD away...
 Three minutes later, it was Shane McMahon's turn to hurl Kurt Angle out of the ring and into a steel ring post.
 Vince tackled Shane over the announce table and the two began pummeling one another.
 Back in the ring, Austin laid a "Stone Cold" Stunner on to retain the belt as a disgruntled Vince scowled.
 Gee, how many times have we seen that scenario play itself out before?
 Austin wins.
 Vince fumes.
 Fans snore.
 Whatever.

-The storyline also allegedly centered too much on the McMahons, who were getting more airtime than the wrestlers.